• Skip to primary navigation

 But here are a few things you should know:

-The island also gets quite a few tourists in winter, as people seek out the sun! - Weather –
+The island also has quite a few tourists in winter, as people are looking for the sun!

 Temperatures become very high in summer, are very pleasant in the intervening months and are always pleasant in winter.
 You’ll be able to walk around in a t-shirt during the day in winter, but you’ll just need a jacket for the evenings.